-The title and description of products are two of the most important elements when it comes to your Google Shopping performance, and these are two extremely easy areas of optimization in your Google Shopping Feed.
-A lot of people don’t realize that generic titles can lead to lackluster traffic.
+When it comes to your Google Shopping performance, the title and description of your products are keys to success.
+These are also two extremely easy areas of optimization in your Google Shopping Feed.
+Many people don’t realize that generic titles can lead to lackluster traffic.
 When you add better titles and descriptions, your search traffic from Google Shopping will improve.

 Need help optimizing your Google shopping feed?
 Contact The Media Captain!